cvlab-columbia/surfsup/README.md

 # SurfsUp

-This is the code for the paper "SURFSUP: Learning Fluid Simulation for Novel Surfaces"
+[code coming soon] for the paper "SURFSUP: Learning Fluid Simulation for Novel Surfaces"